vedph/pythia/doc/components.md

 - `FindPattern`: an expression used to find a part of the source file path, and replace it with the value in `ReplacePattern`.
 This can be used to relocate source files once they have been indexed from a different directory.
 - `ReplacePattern`: this replaces the expression specified by `FindPattern`.
 For instance, `^E:\\Temp\\Archive\\` could be a find pattern, and `D:\Jobs\Crusca\Prin2012\Archive\` a replace pattern.

+### PostgreSQL Text Retriever

+- tag: `text-retriever.sql.pg` (in `Pythia.Sql.PgSql`)

+PostgreSQL text retriever.
+This is used to retrieve the document's text from the index itself, when the index is implemented with PostgreSQL.

 ### Azure BLOB Text Retriever